 6) The Everest Base Camp Packing List

 Now that you have some good background on the topic, let’s dive into the various items that you will need during an Everest Base Camp trek.
+At the end of this guide you can find a PDF version of the Everest Base Camp packing list.

 When thinking about packing you will want to keep your gear as lightweight as possible.
 There is no need to pack extras of certain items if you know you probably won’t use them during the trek.